microsoft/pxt-arcade/docs/test/tutorials/arrow.md

 ## {14.
 Add the finishing touches!}

 To finish your game, let's add a game screen that keeps the game from starting until everyone is ready.
-Also, we'll add a timer and a tone that lets everyone know it's time to play!
+Also, we'll add a countdown timer and a tone that lets everyone know it's time to play!

 - :suitcase: Open the ``||bundles:Bundles||`` category and drag the
 ```block